New California rules end distinction for vaccinated workers

 Labor advocates could also work through the state budget process, Legislature and governor to keep the program, but prefer to retain the existing requirement, Knight and Steiger said.

-The board on Thursday is separately hosting a panel discussion on how it should handle future pandemic regulations, prompted by a proposal last month by the Western Steel Council.
+The board on Thursday will host a panel discussion on how it should handle future pandemic regulations, prompted by a proposal last month by the Western Steel Council.

 The council suggested in a letter to the board that the whole regulatory process has become so complicated and the pandemic so ever-changing that the board should stop trying to set its own workplace rules.

-Better, it said, to simply instruct businesses to follow the California Department of Public Health’s evolving guidelines.
+The council said it would be better for the board to simply instruct businesses to follow the California Department of Public Health’s evolving guidelines.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.